Updated March 2026

 The Result: The Hedonist's "corrupted" desire for a massive energy grid inadvertently funds the infrastructure that the Architect uses to leave the planet.

-For the last 50 years of stagnation happened because Human Labor was too scarce to support both Hedonism (Consumption) and Architecture (Space).
+The last 50 years of stagnation happened because Human Labor was too scarce to support both Hedonism (Consumption) and Architecture (Space).
 We chose consumption.

 Liquid Labor solves this by removing the scarcity of work.

-The Strategy: Use the Hedonist's greed to build the Architect's ladder.
+The Strategy: Use the Hedonist’s greed to build the Architect’s ladder.
+A symbiotic relationship.